 Jesucristo Resucitado mission in Ciudad Guayana ministers to over 60,000 people, providing vital assistance through a soup kitchen, medical clinic, and much-needed spiritual support via the sacraments and parish activities.
 Fr.
 Greg Schaffer, a priest of the Archdiocese of Saint Paul and Minneapolis who has been Pastor of Jesucriso Resucitado for the past 20 years, sent the Catholic Services Appeal Foundation, which helps fund the mission, the following update:

 “The political and economic situations are very volatile throughout the country.
-Where the mission is located, it costs nearly one months’ wages (minimum wage) to buy one chicken for a family to eat.
+Where the mission is located, it costs over one months’ wages (minimum wage) to buy one chicken for a family to eat.
 Such basic goods as shampoo, toilet paper, deodorant, toothpaste, soap and washing detergent are very hard to find.
 Many people are struggling to survive.
 In the most extreme circumstances people are surviving just on the mangoes that fall from the trees.

 With the help of the funds from the Catholic Services Appeal, we can sustain our outreach programs, including: